rackspace-cookbooks/java/README.md

 ===========

 This cookbook installs a Java JDK/JRE.
-It defaults to installing OpenJDK, but it can also install Oracle and IBM JDKs.
+It defaults to installing OpenJDK, but it can also install Oracle.

 **IMPORTANT NOTE**